Odinokun/odinokun/README.md

 - 🤓 I'm front-end developer
 - 📍 I’m from Ukraine, but now i live in Germany (Nuremberg)
 - 💻 I have been working with the WEB since 2014
-- 🔭 You can find out more about me on my website <a href="https://www.linkedin.com/in/andresodinokun12/" target="_blank" rel="noopener noreferrer">odinokun.com</a>
+- 🔭 You can find out more about me on my website <a href="http://odinokun.com/">odinokun.com</a>
-- 📚 Here you can download my CV <a href="http://odinokun.com/assets/text/front-end_developer_Dmytro_Hordiienko.pdf" target="_blank" rel="noopener noreferrer">click me 💬</a>
+- 📚 Here you can download my CV <a href="http://odinokun.com/assets/text/front-end_developer_Dmytro_Hordiienko.pdf">click me 💬</a>

 ---